jundalisay/amsai/content/english/course/course-2.md

 title: "Yoga For Kids"
 date: 2019-07-06T15:27:17+06:00
 draft: false
-# page title background image
 bg_image: "images/backgrounds/page-title.jpg"
-# meta description
-description : "Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore. dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud."
-# course thumbnail
+description : "Thousands of years ago, Yogic scientists realized the necessity of a proper balance of the body’s hormonal secretions for the control of negative emotions and the development of the body and mind; and they develop the series of postures called Asanas"
-image: "images/courses/course-2.jpg"
+image: "images/backgrounds/page-title.jpg"
-# taxonomy
-category: "Mathematics"
+category: "Physical Education"
-# teacher
-teacher: "Jacke Mastio"
+teacher: "Yoga Teacher"
-# duration
-duration : "06 Month"
+# duration : "06 Month"
-# weekly
-weekly : "03 hours"
+# weekly : "03 hours"
-# course fee
-fee : "From: $699"
+# fee : "From: $699"
-# apply url
-apply_url : "#"
+# apply_url : "#"
-# type
 type: "course"
 ---